kaidawe/documentation/API/model-function/request-file-data.md

 The input expects 2 of three things in the query string parameters.
 You must specify a selectedUser and one of the other two parameters.
 1. ``selectedUser`` - This is the user you want to access the api through, it can be a username or organization name
 2. ``hash`` - This is the hash/UID of the model you want to get the data of.
 3. ``file_name`` - This is the name of the model you want to get the data of.
-In the case of naming colisions it will return the most recently uploaded model.
+In the case of naming collisions it will return the most recently uploaded model.

 > ### Example request
 >